Political Science (POLS)

 POLS 475 American Foreign and National Security Policy3 Credits

-American foreign and national security policy with emphasis on 1945 to the present and beyond.
-Foreign and domestic factors shaping policy, the mechanisms and dynamics of policy making, the role of perception and motives underlying decision and action, and case studies of historical crises and contemporary debates are examined.
+American foreign and national security policy, with emphasis on 1945 to the present and beyond.
+Examination of foreign and domestic factors shaping policy, the mechanisms and dynamics of policy making, the role of perception and motives underlying decision and action, and case studies of historical crises and contemporary debates.

 POLS 482 International Relations Theory3 Credits